Tietgen-ITU/FunctionalProgramming-Notes/vault/lectures.lecture2.types.md

 id: RE45VHW6ulIiWbuPAFEme
 title: Types
 desc: ''
-updated: 1644756279788
+updated: 1644995888357
 created: 1644392234536
 ---
 It is possible to declare our own types.
-We do so like in the following example:
+We here use the `type` keyword instead of `let` We do so like in the following example:
 ![](/assets/images/2022-02-09-08-39-13.png)